zhihuammu/ODE-book/chaps/01/chap01_5_exercise.md

 You should try the following exercise questions first, then check with the answers.

-For detailed solutions, you can {download}`Download the full solutions for Chapter 1 Exercises </exSol/Ex1/Ex1_Solution_annotated.pdf>`.
+For detailed solutions, you can download {download}`the full solutions for Chapter 1 Exercises </exSol/Ex1/Ex1_Solution_annotated.pdf>`.

 :::{exercise}
 :label: ch1-ex-q1